Bold Bean Co

 Beetroot + Goats Cheese Bean-Otto

 Beetroot + goats cheese is a classic combination in its own right.
-And by pairing them with soft herbs, lemon and creamy beans you get something a little lighter and fresher than a traditional risotto.
-PLUS it's on the table in under 30 mins.
+And by pairing them with soft herbs and meaty red beans gives you something just as satisfying as a risotto but it's on the table in under 30 mins.
+Throw in any greens you have to hand too - such as spinach of kale.

 Ingredients